zameji/Freddie/README.md

 It takes the data in a CSV file and visualises the variables in it as well as their relationship using the ggplot2 package.

-Statistical tests are aumotically chosen and performed with minimal input from the students.
+Statistical tests are automatically chosen and performed with minimal input from the students.